kernelcrash/spectravideo-floppy-emulator/README.md

 For the Spectravideo SV-318 and SV-328 home computers.

+- Makes your SV-318/328 think it has a Floppy Disk Controller and Floppy Drive attached.
-- Use a cheap STM32F407 board connected directly to the expansion port.
+- Uses a cheap STM32F407 board connected directly to the expansion port.
 - Emulates the WD179x floppy controller at IO address 0x30.
 - Put disk images on a micro SD card
 - based on msx-floppy-and-rom-emulator